 Overlook 3 is a bit further still and offers a sweeping view of the Great Falls Park waterfalls and the Potomac River.

 This relief map created by the National Park Service shows the position of the Great Falls Park waterfall overlooks on the Virginia and Maryland sides of the river.
 I added notations to make the locations easier to find.

 Great Falls Park Waterfalls and Changing Potomac River Levels

 The riverbanks narrow dramatically below the falls, as the Potomac River squeezes into Mather Gorge.
 That squeezing leads to dramatic flooding events after heavy rains or rapid snow melts.
 Sometimes that water level is so high it tops the overlooks.

 Look at the flood pole near overlook 3 to see high water levels in the 1900s.
 The most recent marked flood was in 1996.
 A January blizzard was followed by rapidly warming temperatures and rain.
 Flood water swamped the park Visitor Center and entry road, leading to closures and repairs.
 When you stand at the overlooks it’s hard to imagine the Potomac River reaching these heights.

 Less drastic flooding provides an opportunity to see the falls transformed into a raging river.
 Sometimes, the river is so high that the rocks are barely visible above the water.
 It’s hard to believe that this video from Overlook 1 and photo from Overlook 2 capture the same views as shown above.

 Compare the same view from Overlook 1 after spring rains in April 2017.
 The river level is higher than normal, but not close to the raging torrent shown above.

-Most summers, the Potomac River water level drops and parts of the Great Falls Park waterfalls are just a trickle.
+During the summer, the Potomac River water level drops and some parts of the Great Falls Park waterfalls are just a trickle.